Enrique's pages Español English

 They finish with "a" and behave like adjectives.

-mia = mine
+mia = my, mine

 via = yours